gege13007/Amazfit-Stratos-GPS-locator/README.md

-# Android Wear Amazfit GPS Direction Finder & GPX reader
+# Android Wear GPS OpenStreet Maps & GPX reader
 Simple &amp; effective GPS locator app for Amazfit Xiaomi android wear
 ------------------------------------------------------------------------------
-Hello guys, after a long work and first experience with Android Studio, here is my third version of my simple GPS locator for Wear Android.
+Here is my last version of GPS locator for Wear Android.
-This app was tested on my Xiaomi Amazfit Stratos 2, on PACE... (but must be fine on many others !).
+This app was tested on my Xiaomi Amazfit Stratos 2, PACE... (but must be fine on many others !).
 This app was designed with the idea of doing like a Golf Gps wear.
 The second version allows you to :
 - select a GPX file from your gpsdata directory,